dbraun31/tobids/README.md

 ### Still to do

 * Make the tool more amenable for subject-by-subject conversion.
-* Make session inference look for digits.
 * Make more use of `pathlib.BIDSPath` in the writers.
+* Parallelize coversion across CPU cores
 * Add option to disregard behavioral data.